How to Study for the LSATadmin

 On the hand, some prefer to have a tutor from start to finish.

 If money is not a problem, then this is surely the best.

 A tutor can provide personally catered lessons that covers your weaknesses and plays to your strengths.

-A tutor is there to answer all questions, provide emotional support, and is there just for you.
+They are there to answer all questions, provide emotional support, and dedicated to you.

 If you are looking for the best path to a great score, then seek a LSAT tutor.